Angela Buxton, Registered Member MBACP(Accred); UKCP reg.

 |Face to face counselling:||Yes|

-I see clients between 7am and 9pm Monday to Friday and 7.30am until 6pm on Saturdays.
+I see clients between 7am and 9pm Tuesday to Saturday.

 Types of client